MuhammedKalkan/Anyka-Camera-Firmware/README.md

 After new firmware, you will have full telnet access.
 As long as you are connected to wifi you dont have to go into hardware mode.

-Camera Sensors included in this repo are gc1084,gc1054, gc1034, H62 , H63.
-If yours is different (check /usr/modules and look for .ko files), use your own drivers .
-Look at [here](https://github.com/MuhammedKalkan/Anyka-Camera-Firmware?tab=readme-ov-file#different-hardware)

-Wifi Sensors included in this repo are rtl8188fu,atbm603x_wifi_usb, ssv6x5x.
-If yours is different  (check /usr/modules and look for .ko files), use your own drivers .
-Look at [here](https://github.com/MuhammedKalkan/Anyka-Camera-Firmware?tab=readme-ov-file#different-hardware)

-MCU is AK3918v200EN080, if you have different MCU, try to run repo apps.
+Developed on a platform which MCU is AK3918v200EN080, if you have different MCU, try to run repo apps.
 If they dont work, find your toolchain and compile for your MCU.
 I ve seen v300 and v330 Anyka MCUs are used.
 So learn your MCU type

 There are two methods to run custom apps on camera.